 Get on the course 60 minutes before the start and sail as much of the first beat as possible.

-Get out on the course at least 60 minutes before the posted start time and sail as much of the first beat as you can, making mental notes of the wind patterns to establish which side of the course appears favoured and whether the wind shifts are oscillating or persistent.
+Make mental notes of the wind patterns to establish which side of the course appears favoured.
+Work out whether the wind shifts are oscillating or persistent.

-Whilst sailing the first leg prior to the start you can establish whether your setting for the rig, sails and sheeting positions are correct (these would have been set initially prior to leaving the beach based on information available at that time)
+Whilst sailing the first leg prior to the start you can establish whether your setting for the rig, sails and sheeting positions are correct.

-Check that the current at different points on the racecourse matches with what you know about this venue from previous regattas or local knowledge research.
+Check the current at different points on the racecourse matches with what you know about this venue.
+Find this out from previous regattas or local knowledge research.

-Even the best sailors benefit from lining up against another competitor prior to the start and many of us have a tuning partner but if you are at a regatta and your regular mate is not there, work out who might be beneficial to work with and approach them about the possibility.
+Even the best sailors benefit from lining up against another competitor prior to the start.
+Many of us have a tuning partner.
+If your regular mate isn’t there, find someone beneficial to work with.

 Almost always prioritize tactical and boatspeed research over boat-handling practice, you are not likely to solve bigger boat-handling issues in the short period of time that is available to you.

-You are now ready to tackle any eventuality after the gun goes and to make a snap informed tactical decision when something that was not predicted occurs.
+You are now ready to tackle any eventuality after the gun goes.
+You can make an informed tactical decision when something that was not predicted occurs.